Greentube/Java-converter/README.md

 packages are provided to be used by the program at runtime.
 The generated code replicates the behaviour of the java original with near perfection, with only some slight [incompatibilities](doc/incompatibilities.txt).

+As all comments are stripped and the generated code is generally not as readable as natively written c# or javascript code, the main purpose of the compiler is to use it as part of a toolchain for building and not for a one-off conversion step to generate maintainable source code.

 ## Integration possibilities